CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2023-12-26-CLUG-Meeting.md

  * Configuring KODI by Gene Zastera, 25 June

 **Presentation:**
- * Using LibreOffice Calc by Rex Bouwense
+ * Using LibreOffice Calc by Rex Bouwense (the presentation slides can be found at https://github.com/CochiseLinuxUsersGroup/Presentations

 **Discussion:**
  * No computer problems were raised at this time.